Pratham083/paper-trading-app/README.md

 1. Download the **main branch** a zip file and extract
 2. Open the terminal, cd into the paper-trading-app folder
 3. In the terminal, run: docker-compose up --build
-4. When the build completes, open Chrome/Edge to https://localhost (this is the frontend)
+4. When the build completes, open https://localhost (this is the frontend)
-  - It may take a few minutes to get ready
+  - **If running on windows**, I recommend using Chrome/Edge to access https://localhost
-  - Firefox gave me trouble (502 gateway error) likely due to self-signed certs.
-But Chrome/Edge will work.
+    - Firefox may give you trouble (502 gateway error) because of the self-signed certs.
+I did some research and saw that it's likely due to SSL/TLS inspection from Microsoft Defender.
+Chrome/Edge rely on Windows Certificate Store, and bypasses this issue.

 ## Endpoints